domRiddle/ASF/Plugins.md

 ## For users

 ASF loads plugins from `plugins` directory located in your ASF folder.
 This folder doesn't exist by default, so you may need to create it if you intend to use custom plugins.
 Afterwards, you should copy all `dll` libraries of the plugin that you intend to use inside, then restart ASF.
 If the plugin was loaded successfully, you'll see its name and version in your log.
-You should consult your plugin developers in case of questions or issues related to the plugins that you've decided to use.
+You should consult your plugin developers in case of questions, issues or usage related to the plugins that you've decided to use.

 ---